Types of Employees: A Guide to Worker Classification

 Bottom Line

-Each business is different, so which worker types to hire (and how many) will vary.
-But, when you have the right mix of employee types and fully understand the differences between them, you can optimize company efficiency, protect yourself from labor complaints, and more smoothly navigate changes in your company’s needs and strategy, as well as in the broader labor market.
+Each business is different, so which types of workers to hire (and how many) will vary.
+But, when you have the right types of employment and fully understand the differences between various workers, you can optimize company efficiency, protect yourself from labor complaints, and more smoothly navigate changes in your company’s needs and strategy and the broader labor market.